 (1) In periods prior to 2010 an estimate of premium to be refunded in conjunction with claim payments was included in Loss Reserves.
-In 2010, we separately stated this liability in Premium deficiency reserve on the consolidated balance sheet.
-(See Note 3 - "Summary of significant accounting policies - Revenue recognition" to our consolidated financial statements.)
+In 2010, we separately stated this liability in Premium deficency reserve on the consolidated balance sheet.
+(See Note 3 - "Summary of significant accounting policies - Revenue recognition")